Rostov constituency (Yaroslavl Oblast)

 The Rostov constituency (No.195 (Note: Rybinsk constituency No.190 in 1993-2007)) is a Russian legislative constituency in Yaroslavl Oblast.
 The constituency covers south-western Yaroslavl and western Yaroslavl Oblast, including an industrial city Rybinsk as well as historic towns Gavrilov-Yam, Pereslavl-Zalessky, Rostov Veliky and Uglich.

-The constituency has been represented since its creation in 1993 by A Just Russia – For Truth deputy Anatoly Greshnevikov, former People's Deputy of Russia, journalist and ecological activist.
+The constituency has been represented since its creation in 1993 by A Just Russia deputy Anatoly Greshnevikov, former People's Deputy of Russia, journalist and ecological activist.
 It is one of two State Duma constituencies, alongside Mikhaylovka constituency, to be represented by a single deputy for its entire existence since 1993.